USAJOBS/help-center/working-in-government/unique-hiring-paths/federal-employees/index.md

 Within those services there are several [types of appointment](../../appointments/) including permanent and temporary appointments.

-As a federal employee it is important that you understand which [service](../../service/) you belong to and what [type of appointment](../../appointments/) you have.

-## Merit promotion
+## Merit promotion for federal employees

+If you are a current or former federal employee and hold a career appointment in the competitive service (also known as competitive status), you may be eligible for a merit promotion.

-Merit promotion is the system under which agencies consider an employee for vacant positions on the basis of personal merit.
-Vacant positions are usually filled through competition with applicants (current competitive service employees) being evaluated and ranked for the position on the basis of their experience, education, competencies and performance.
+Merit promotion is the system under which federal agencies consider a current or former federal employee for an open position on the basis of personal merit.
+The merit promotion program lets a current or former federal employee apply for a job without having to complete with the general public.
+Instead, these individuals compete with other competitive status employees.
+Applicants are evaluated and ranked for the position based on their experience, education, competencies and performance.

-Once you have determined your service and appointment, if you hold a career appointment in the competitive service, also known as "status", you may be eligible for the following under merit promotion procedures:
+### Types of merit promotion

+There are several types of merit promotion for federal employees, including:

 * [Transfer](../../../working-in-government/unique-hiring-paths/federal-employees/transfer/)
 * [CTAP](../../../working-in-government/unique-hiring-paths/federal-employees/ctap/)